GW-HIVE/RVDB/README.md

 #### 6. GET ALL GenBank INFO FOR THE NEW ENTRIES
 Switch to my local machine for this (server is having some trouble with ETE3).
 Gather all of the necessary GenBank info for any v18 accessions not already represented in the v16 table.
-Files are in the "merge" folder.
+Files are in the "Update_[n]" folder (current n = 4).

 SCRIPT | INPUT FILE | OUTPUT FILES